 ● The Archbishop of Canterbury, who calls and convenes the Lambeth Conference and the Primates’ meetings.
 He is often referred to as a “focus of unity.”

 ● The Lambeth Conference, first called in 1867 and now meeting every 10 years – the last meeting was in Canterbury in 2008.
-The Anglican Primates agreed at their meeting last week to support the Archbishop of Canterbury’s intentions to call the next Lambeth Conference in 2020.
+The Anglican Primates agreed at their meeting a year ago to support the Archbishop of Canterbury’s plan to call the next Lambeth Conference in 2020.

 ● The Anglican Consultative Council, formed in 1968.
-ACC-15 met in Christchurch, New Zealand, from 27 October to 7 November 2012.
-ACC-16 is due to take place in Lusaka, Zambia this year [8-20 April 2016].The Church of Ireland members are the Revd Dr Maurice Elliott (Director of the Church of Ireland Theological Institute) and Mr Wilfred Baker (Cork).
+ACC-15 met in Christchurch, New Zealand, from 27 October to 7 November 2012, and ACC-16 met in Lusaka, Zambia last year [8-20 April 2016].The Church of Ireland members are the Revd Dr Maurice Elliott (Director of the Church of Ireland Theological Institute) and Mr Wilfred Baker (Cork).

 ● The Primates’ Meeting, which takes place every two or three years.
-The latest meeting took place last week in Canterbury [11 to 15 January 2016].
+The latest meeting took place a year ago in Canterbury [11 to 15 January 2016].
 Two previous meetings have taken place in Ireland: in Dromantine, near Newry (2006), and the Emmaus Retreat Centre in Swords, Co Dublin (January 2011).
-Last week, the Primates agreed to meet again in 2017 and 2019.
+The Primates have agreed to meet again this year in Canterbury [from 2 October 2017] and in 2019.

 In addition, roles in maintaining Anglican unity are played by: